codeguy/php-the-right-way/pages/Error-Reporting.md

 facility.
 Another directive `display_errors` configures if reported errors will be displayed in the output (e.g. in the web page content).

-It is possible to override default error reporting with a custom error handler using the `set_error_handler()` function.
-Many frameworks do have their own error handlers enabled by default.
-Some PHP extensions may change the default error reporting handler to provide more features.

-Custom error handler can display fallback content or some error text without sensitive internal details to the user.

 For PHP 5.3, it is recommended to set `error_reporting = E_ALL | E_STRICT`.

 In PHP 5.4 `E_STRICT` is included in `E_ALL`, so setting `error_reporting = E_ALL` is enough.